desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 that SHA-256 is used instead of SHA-1.
 This is to prevent other tenants in shared hosting environments from creating collisions.

+**TODO Remove Note 3:** To support DNS operators with many zones, the Signaling Name should support sharding of Child names, i.e., be separated into a couple of labels.

 ## Bootstrapping of DNSSEC Delegations